vkbo/novelWriter/docs/source/usage_interface.rst

 ================

 The main window contains a project tree in the left-most panel.
-It shows the entire structure of the project.
-It has four columns:
+It shows the entire structure of the project, and has four columns:

 **Column 1**
    The first column shows the icon and label of each folder, document, or note in your project.
 The